vinithacejojohn/saltstack-apache/Readme.md

 ```

 The Apache server is configured with temp domain name "myweb.com".
 You need to add it to your /etc/hosts with the apache server IP to view the page in your browser.

+# Pillars
+In this version, going to use pilars.
+So adding a directory named "pillar" which contains the file "webvars.sls" where you can update the domain name that is requried.
+I am using "myweb.com".